Three-body decays of $\pi_{2}(1670)$ and $\rho_{3}(1690)$ via the Sill distribution: Conclusion

 \section{Conclusion}

-In this note, we used a hadronic model and the Sill distribution, introduced in the vector meson decays, to evaluate the three-body decays of $\pi_2(1670)$ and $\rho_3(1690)$.
-Results are compared to the ones listed in PDG: they agree within the error bars for $\rho_3(1690)\rightarrow K\overline{K}\pi$, while it is two times off the experimental result for $\pi_2(1670)\rightarrow 3\pi$ which implies the necessity of the consideration of multi-channel version of the \text{Sill} distribution \cite{Giacosa:2021mbz} in the future.
+In this paper, we used a hadronic model and the Sill distribution, introduced in the vector meson intermediate decays, to evaluate the three-body decays of $\pi_2(1670)$ and $\rho_3(1690)$.
+Results are compared to the ones listed in PDG: they agree within the error bars for $\rho_3(1690)\rightarrow K\overline{K}\pi$, while it is two times off the experimental result for $\pi_2(1670)\rightarrow 3\pi$.
+This implies the necessity of the consideration of multi-channel version of the \text{Sill} distribution \cite{Giacosa:2021mbz} in the future.